arootah arootah

 6. Swap maple syrup for brown sugar

 Lots of desserts during the holiday season call for brown sugar.
 Instead, use maple syrup.
-You’ll not only offer your guests a healthier alternative, you’ll infuse your baked goods with a warm-maple flavor as well.
+You’ll not only offer your guests a healthier alternative, but you’ll infuse your baked goods with a warm-maple flavor as well.

 7. Swap mashed cauliflower for mashed potatoes